Christian Yelich Player Props: Brewers vs. Reds

 Christian Yelich At The Plate

-- Among the qualifying hitters in baseball, he ranks 27th in batting average, 14th in on-base percentage, and 58th in slugging.
+- Among qualified batters, he ranks 28th in batting average, while his on-base percentage ranks 13th and he is 57th in slugging.

-- Yelich will look to extend his six-game hitting streak.
-He's batting .450 with two homers during his last games.
+- Yelich enters this game on a seven-game hitting streak.
+During his last outings, he's hitting .429 with one homer.

+- Yelich has picked up a hit in 68.2% of his 85 games this year, with multiple hits in 29.4% of those games.

-- Yelich has picked up an RBI in 34.5% of his games this year, with more than one RBI in 13.1% of his games.
-He has also driven in three or more runs in four contests.
+- Yelich has picked up an RBI in 34.1% of his games this year, with two or more RBI in 12.9% of his games.
+He has also produced three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.